unfode/ocaml_lox/README.md

 ## Implementation Overview

+The meat of this interpreter is in `./lib/interpreter.ml`.

 Starting with the source code (type `string`), we

 1. scan (function `scan()`) the source code into tokens (type `token_t list`)